How to Deal With Fatigue In Pregnancy – Why Do I Get So Tired?

 - Get a follow-up blood test to ensure you are not depleting your nutrient storages as this can be the catalyst for emotional turbulence such as anxiety, depression and lethargy.
 As well as affect your health in the long term.

 Do you feel you need help with sleep or draining pregnancy symptoms?
 Or perhaps you're a new mum in need of help to make sure you're eating right?
-Read more here about this topic, and listen to my free podcast Mumspire for more great information and get in touch with me.
+Read more here about this topic, Watch this video about pregnancy fatigue and listen to my free podcast Mumspire for more great information and get in touch with me.
 I offer support worldwide via Skype, Zoom, and phone.

 Get A Free Gift